Ajedi32/metalsmith-metafiles/README.md

 `index.html` by creating a file named `index.html.meta.json` and putting your metadata in that file.

+Why choose this method over frontmatter?
+While frontmatter is a convenient way to set metadata in your files, it can cause problems with syntax highlighters, [linters](https://github.com/jekyll/jekyll/issues/3408), and other tools which expect your source files to contain only valid syntax from the language they are written in.
+(Frontmatter isn't valid CSS, HTML, JavaScript, etc.) Putting your metadata in separate files eliminates these problems.

 Currently, metalsmith-metafiles supports the JSON, YAML, CSON, and TOML formats, among others.
 (See the [parsers](#parsers) section below for details.)